Category Archives: Scottish Royals

 On June 11, 1685, James Scott, 1st Duke of Monmouth, the eldest of the illegitimate children of King Charles II, claimed the throne as the Protestant champion.
 Monmouth’s forces were defeated by his uncle’s forces at the Battle of Sedgemoor.
 The Duke of Monmouth was beheaded for treason on July 15, 1685.

 King James II was now set on a course of restoring Catholicism to England.
-He issued a Declaration of Indulgence removing restrictions that had been imposed on those that did not conform to the Church of England.
-England might very well have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, the future Queen Mary II and Queen Anne.
+He issued a Declaration of Indulgence removing restrictions imposed on those that did not conform to the Church of England.
+England might have tolerated King James II knowing that his heirs were the Protestant daughters of his first wife Anne Hyde, the future Queen Mary II and Queen Anne.
 However, on June 10, 1688, his Catholic second wife Maria Beatrice of Modena, who had no surviving children, gave birth to a son, James Francis Edward who would be raised Catholic.
 Immediately, false rumors swirled that the infant had been smuggled into the queen’s chambers in a warming pan.

 William III, Prince of Orange, later King William III of England, James II’s nephew and son-in-law; Credit – Wikipedia